 The SBBCollege campuses located in Bakersfield, Rancho Mirage and the Bakersfield Campus' Distance Education programs are accredited by the Accrediting Council for Independent Colleges and Schools, 750 First Street, NE, Suite 980, Washington, D.C.
 20002-4241, (202) 336-6780, to award certificates, diplomas, associate's degrees, bachelor's degrees, and master's degrees.
-The Accrediting Council for Independent Colleges and Schools is federally recognized by the US Department of Education and is recognized by the Council for Higher Education Accreditation.
+The Accrediting Council for Independent Colleges and Schools is federally recognized by the US Department of Education.